 The project sponsor, Gan Eden Estates ("Gan Eden"), proposes to construct a residential development in the Town of Thompson, New York (the "Proposed Action").
-The Proposed Action is located on a 198.92-acre parcel in Thompson.
-There is a second, contiguous lot located in the Town of Fallsburg, 13.37 acres in size.
+The Proposed Action is located on a 198.92-acre parcel in Thompson with a zoning designation SR Suburban Residential which permits row houses at a density of 4.0 dwelling units per acre.
+There is a second, contiguous lot located in the Town of Fallsburg, 13.37 acres in size with a zoning designation of R Medium Density Residential.
 The total project site is 212.29 acres (the "Project Site").
 All residential development will be on the Thompson lot; groundwater wells will be located on the Fallsburg lot.